 If you hadn’t reached your scheme’s normal pension age when your employer became insolvent you will see a reduction in your payments to 90 per cent of your scheme pension on the insolvency date.

 Your compensation may also be subject to a statutory limit known as the compensation cap.
-You can find out more about the compensation cap by downloading our compensation cap factsheet.
+Find out more about the compensation cap.

 Will my pension payments increase?